watsom27/feedme-tech-test/README.md

 Multiple consumers can be spun up as required.

-### `library`

-`library` is a small package containing code that is shared between `reader` and `consumer`.

-I had originally wanted to set this project up using `npm` workspaces, however I couldn't get it working with typescript and didn't want to commit too much time to it.

-I also tried installing `libary` as a `file: ` dependency in `reader` and `consumer`, but this broke the unit tests in `reader` so I went back on this.

 ## Technology Choices

 I have used ts-node and TypeScript for development.
 Jest has been used for unit testing.